Fuminides/ex-fuzzy/README.md

 Some of the tools available in this library include:

 - Support for approximate reasoning using fuzzy association rules, for both classification and regression problems.
 This includes rule base optimization using genetic algorithms and rule visualization.
-- Precomputed and optimized fuzzy variables and their correspondent linguistic variables (i.e low, medium, high).
+- Quantile-based and problem-optimized fuzzy variables and their correspondent linguistic variables (i.e low, medium, high).
 - Support for various kinds of fuzzy sets, including classic fuzzy sets, IV-fuzzy sets and General Type 2 fuzzy sets.
+We also support linguistic hedges.
 - Rule mining using support, confidence and lift measures.
 Customizable genetic optimization of the rule bases parameters.

 ## Main Characteristics